-16 May Digitization Driving Synergies to Shipping Lines & Forwarders Amid COVID-19 Spread
+16 May Digitisation driving Synergies to Shipping Lines and Forwarders amid COVID-19 Spread

 Also, it is complimented with general lockdown restrictions and social distancing cues.
 Yet, savings human lives are of topmost priority at this point of time.
 Even then, the mounting losses is hinting a fragile business scenario in the coming days where survival is quite grim.
-Meanwhile, shipping lines, customs authorities and forwarders are massively investing on digitization to ensure business continuity.
-Here are some of the top digitization drives happening in the maritime logistics industry currently.
+Meanwhile, shipping lines, customs authorities and forwarders are massively investing on digitisation to ensure business continuity.
+Here are some of the top digitisation drives happening in the maritime Logistics industry currently.

 Shipping Lines in the European and Mediterranean markets were widely investing on trade facilitation software modules.
 While this process continued to be a part of a long term plan, the uncertainties fast-tracked these operations.
 Yes, these shipping lines were fast enough to facilitate online slot booking, forwarders were readily available to do so.
 A huge number of online slot bookings are reportedly done.
 Could these lead to lower risks of the impending recession scenario?
 Well, we can predict the outcomes as time moves on.

 Single Window System facilitation has been the hot topic in the logistics industry over the past few years.
 The customs authorities were more than proactive since the lockdown restrictions were imposed.
 In all major ports across the globe, customs authorities are setting up an agile process for document approvals and clearance.
 Apparently, this exercise is leading to rapid operations in the maritime ecosystem.
 Also, the ports with Port Community System saw a spike on interaction among the authorities and stakeholders.